Video Game Schools

 Academy of Art University Online - Fully accredited online programs in Digital arts, New Media, Animation & digital effects and more.
 They offer a variety of degrees including Associate of Arts, Bachelor of Fine Arts and Master of Fine Arts.
 This institute is something to consider if you are really serious about the art side of animation and games.
 Here is a link to their Animation School Homepage.
 It has comprehensive listings including classes you would take.

-Kaplan University - They have a Bachelor's Degree in Multimedia and Animation
+Purdue University Global - They have a Bachelor's Degree in Multimedia and Animation

 American Intercontinental University Online - Degree Programs: Associate of Arts in Business administration with a concentration in Visual Communication; - Bachelor of Fine Arts in Visual Communication with concentrations in Digital Design and Web Design.